johncalab/deepShowerThoughts/README.md

 This is a small project I made for the Insight Data Science fellowship.
 I trained a few different neural networks on reddit's r/showerthoughts, deployed the result as a bot on twitter. [twitter.com/deepThoughtsAI](https://twitter.com/deepThoughtsAI)

 ## The bot
 The bot is currently hosted on AWS.
-It updates its status every hour.
+It updates its status on a regular basis (currently every three hours).
 The status is a combination of AI-generated text, some fixed hashtags, and the three most popular hashtags between New York London San Francisco and Seattle (at the time of posting).
 The bot also responds to mentions: if you tweet `@deepThoughtsAI`with some text, the bot will respond by trying to complete it to a full sentence.
 Every minute the bot checks for followers, retweets, likes, and follows users back.

 ## The AI
 The models were trained using PyTorch.
 The architecture is a simple character-based RNN.
-The folder ai contains different modules used for training: vocabulary, vectorizer, dataset, a script for generating samples, and one to train the model (using argparse to pass arguments via the a command line).
+The folder ai contains different modules used for training: vocabulary, vectorizer, dataset, a script for generating samples, and one to train the model (using argparse to pass arguments via the command line).
 Since I trained models on Google Colab (to take advantage of the free GPU), there is also jupyter notebook aggregating all the modules (this is the most up to date).

 ### Transformer
 I'm currently experimenting with a mini-Transformer architecture.
 You can find a jupyter notebook for it, but it's still very much a work in progress.